Kobo Touch: Reception

 The initial reaction to the Kobo Touch was mixed to positive.
 Reviewers lauded the design of the device, and the software, most notably praising the inclusion of a touch screen, a new E-ink panel, a microSD card slot, included applications, and the minimalism of the device.
 Complaints included an overall sluggishness to the interface (which eventually got solved in firmware updates) and the lack of hardware buttons for turning pages.

+A rocky launch in Japan led to parent company Rakuten disabling online store product reviews for the first time in their history.
+Accompanying advertising for the e-book store listed a larger library then was available at the time, prompting action from the Consumer Affairs Agency.